DongzeHE/scpca-docs/docs/processing_information.md

 To identify low-quality cells, we use [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that jointly models proportion of reads belonging to mitochondrial genes and number of unique genes detected.
 Cells with a high likelihood of being compromised (greater than 0.75) and cells that do not pass a minimum number of unique genes detected threshold of 200 are removed from the counts matrix present in the `_processed.rds` file.

+If CITE-seq data is present, additional low-quality cells are further removed based on antibody-derived tag (ADT) content, as described in [Processed CITE-seq data](#processed-cite-seq-data).

 Log-normalized counts are calculated using the deconvolution method presented in [Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7).
 The log-normalized counts are used to model variance of each gene prior to selecting the top 2000 highly variable genes (HVGs).
 These HVGs are then used as input to principal component analysis, and the top 50 principal components are selected.
 Finally, these principal components are used to calculate the [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection) embeddings.

+### Processed CITE-seq data

+If the experiment contains CITE-seq data, further filtering steps are applied to the `SingleCellExperiment` object found in `_processed.rds`.
+An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
+This ambient profile is then as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
+If negative control ADTs are present, this information is also provided to `DropletUtils::cleanTagCounts()`.
+`DropletUtils::cleanTagCounts()` identifies cells that should be discarded as those with overly high levels of ambient contamination and/or total negative control counts.
+When cells were filtered based on ADT content, the RNA count matrix was also filtered to match such that the same cells are present in both experiments.

+Log-normalized ADT counts are calculated using [median-based normalization](http://bioconductor.org/books/3.16/OSCA.advanced/integrating-with-protein-abundance.html#cite-seq-median-norm), again making use of the baseline ambient profile.
+Importantly, this process may fail if any calculated median size factors have a value of 0, in which case log-normalized ADT counts are not provided in the `_processed.rds` object.

 ## CITE-seq quantification